abimbolas/minota-cli/README.md

-# minota-cli
-Command-line interface for Minotá
+# Command-line interface for Minotá